newresu/fit-tnt/README.md

 const b = [6, 7]; // or [[6],[7]]

 try {
-  const tnt = new TNT(A, b);
+  const tnt = new TNT(A, b, { pseudoInverseFallback: true, maxIterations: 5 });
-  console.log(tnt.xBest, tnt.mse, tnt.iterations);
+  console.log(tnt.xBest, tnt.mse, tnt.iterations, tnt, method);
   // use xBest.to1DArray unless you want it as Matrix instance.
 } catch (e) {
-  console.log(e); // just as example
+  console.error(e); // just as example
 }
 ```

-After `solve` the `tnt` instance has `iterations` and `mse` populated.

 ## When does it fail?

 If the matrix is positive-definite but the Cholesky decomposition returns some very small number in the diagonal.
 This triggers a very large number in the back-substitution.

-The obvious question is: can those numbers be somewhat reduced?
-At the time of writing, I'm unsure.
+The root cause seems to be very-ill-conditioned matrices.

+The pseudoInverse will do better since the condition number is the square root of the normal equations (used by TNT.)

 Enabling `{pseudoInverseFallback:true}` and it will solve it in the cases where TNT fails.

+## Speed

-In any case, TNT is substantially faster than the current pseudo-inverse method used (about 4X faster when TNT finishes successfully).
+As stated earlier, TNT is substantially faster than the current pseudo-inverse method, and should be faster than QR in many cases (see paper.)

 ## [API Documentation](https://newresu.github.io/fit-tnt/)